-Stage 1 - your own preparation work
+Stage 1 - get your personal finances in order

 If you need a budget planning tool which can assist you to identify where your money is being spent, try the Money Smart Budget Planner, it's simple and very helpful.

-- Submit information - After the phone call we will ask you to provide information related to your monthly living expenses, plus we will ask for you to provide evidence of your income (payslips or business financials).
+- Living expenses and income verification - After our initial discussion we will ask you to provide a break down on your monthly living expenses, plus we will ask for you to provide evidence of your income (payslips or business financials).